Welcome to the Informational Website for the

 In case of questions, you can contact the case administrator here.

-Please do not write or call the judge or any court personnel concerning this lawsuit or Settlement.
+Please do not write or call the judge or any court personnel concerning this lawsuit.